momentohq/client-sdk-javascript/examples/cloudflare-workers/http-api/README.md

-# Using Momento inside a Cloudflare Worker
+# Using Momento inside a Cloudflare Worker through it's HTTP API

 This example uses
-[Wrangler](https://developers.cloudflare.com/workers/wrangler/) to create a typescript worker
+[Wrangler](https://developers.cloudflare.com/workers/wrangler/) to create a typescript worker and interacts with Momento using its HTTP API.

+The HTTP APIs is lighter-weight than the Web SDK; you don't need to add any dependencies, you can just use the standard `fetch` HTTP client methods.
+However, it only provides a basic subset of all of the Momento APIs, such as `get`, `set`, and `delete`.

+To use Momento's Web SDK instead, click [here](../web-sdk).

 ## How to use